 Equinor presents first integrated annual report

-/EIN News/ -- Equinor ASA (OSE: EQNR, NYSE: EQNR) publishes the integrated annual report for 2022, combining financial and sustainability reporting.
+Equinor ASA (EQNREQNR publishes the integrated annual report for 2022, combining financial and sustainability reporting.

 "Through 2022 we focused on securing safe and reliable delivery of energy.
 The invasion of Ukraine and Russia's weaponisation of energy brought further instability to already tight markets, and across the organisation we have felt the responsibility that comes with being the single largest supplier of gas to Europe.
 At the same time, we also progressed on our Energy transition plan," says Anders Opedal, President and CEO of Equinor ASA.